-All specialists who deal with buildings, plants and technical installations know how fast these environments can change.
-Technical environments are especially subject to constant change due to conversions, modifications or modernizations.
-This makes having documentation that is up to date very difficult while viewing an asset or its environment over its entire life cycle becomes almost impossible.
+All specialists who deal with buildings, plants and technical installations know how fast-moving these environments are.
+Technical environments are especially subject to constant change due to conversions, modifications or innovations.
+On the one hand, this makes corresponding up-to-date documentation very difficult; on the other hand, it is also almost impossible to view an asset or its environment over its entire life cycle.

 In addition to geometric positioning in the coordinate system, each image is also located on the time slider based on its timestamp.
 All the user has to do is upload the images to the system – positioning the image in the twin correctly is done automatically.